 Every child who goes missing will be offered a return interview.
-Return interviews will be conducted, where possible, by the Return Home Support Worker from within the Specialist Support Team.
+Return interviews will be conducted, where possible, by an independent worker.
 Contact to arrange the interview should ideally take place within 72 hours of the child or young person's return.